My First Real Radiology Job- Do I Want Partnership?

 What is the current business environment in the location that you are applying?

-Are there other issues like multiple recent retirees getting buyouts?
+Have multiple recent retirees received buyouts?

 First of all, what is a buyout?
 It is essentially the opposite of the buy-in.
 A partner that steps down expects to get the equity back that he put into the practice.
 Every once in a while, a practice may have a large number of former partners retiring with enormous buyouts.
 This can affect the partners’ salaries dramatically depending on the circumstances.
 You need to look into all the specifics for yourself.